awsdocs/aws-cost-management-user-guide/doc_source/account-closure-faq.md

 ## Q: Are you retaining my content after I close my account?<a name="closure-question-5"></a>

-We don't retain any content that you delete before account closure, but we might not delete your content during the Post\-Closure Period\.
+During the Post\-Closure Period, AWS may retain any content that you didn't delete and any AWS services that you didn't terminate before you closed your AWS account\.
+You can access any remaining content or AWS services only by reopening your account during the Post\-Closure Period\.
 After the Post\-Closure Period, any remaining content in your account is deleted\.
 If you want to delete your content before that time, you should delete your content before closing your account\.

 ## Q: I have granted other AWS accounts access to my account's AWS services\.
 Can they access my AWS services after I have closed my account?<a name="closure-question-6"></a>